 This 14-inch wok also comes with some nice extras, including a nonstick dome lid, a 12-inch bamboo spatula, and a recipe booklet to get you started.
 It’s also flat-bottomed, so it’ll sit more sturdily on your range than a round-bottomed wok, and it’s usable on electric as well as gas.
 This is the perfect first wok for a child going away to college or someone who is just learning how to cook.
 Buy some bamboo steamer baskets to fit this wok, and you’ve got everything you need for the first year of wok use.

-Best Cast Iron: Lodge Pro-Logic Wok With Flat Base and Loop Handles, 14-inch, Black
+Best Cast Iron: Lodge Pro-Logic 14-Inch Cast Iron Wok With Flat Base and Loop Handles

 Here’s the thing about this cast-iron wok: it’s fantastic in the outdoors and on your outdoor grill.
 If you’re thinking you want to do some old-fashioned cooking while crouched over a fire pit, this 14-inch Lodge wok could be your best friend.
 Its flat bottom and ability to handle heat make transitions to the oven really easy, and it can do double duty for oven projects.